Talking to Neighbors Who Have a Barking Dog

 Here are some possible ways to get the most from your negotiations:

 • Write a friendly note or call to arrange a convenient time to talk.
-Don't blunder up some rainy evening when the neighbor is trying to drag groceries and kids in the house after work.
+Don't blunder up some rainy evening when the neighbor is trying to drag groceries and kids into the house after work.

 • If you think it's appropriate, take a little something to the meeting to break the ice: some vegetables from your garden, perhaps.